MrMoose/CloudConnector/README.md

 If this is not set and a query to the metadata server is unsuccessful (for example because you're not running in the cloud), it will default to `LocalInstance`.

-_CLOUDCONNECTOR_SUBSCRIPTION_ID_:<br>
-For each Pubsub/SNS topic to listen on you need a subscription or an SQS Q respectively.
-It is generally favored to have them create by your IaC and each Unreal instance shares the same subscription in order to achieve message retention and distribution.
-If you intend to create the subscription or Q as part of your IaC you must set an environment variable `CLOUDCONNECTOR_SUBSCRIPTION_ID` to specialize the name.
-It will then assume the name to be:

-CloudConnector-$CLOUDCONNECTOR_SUBSCRIPTION_ID-$TOPIC

-So, for example, if you are on Google and you have a render job topic named `MyRenderJobTopic`, create a subscription for it and name it `CloudConnector-RenderInstance-MyRenderJobTopic`.
-Then set the environment variable `CLOUDCONNECTOR_SUBSCRIPTION_ID` to "RenderInstance".
-Otherwise a subscription will be created using your instance id.

 ### AWS specific